Casa Vicens Ticket Options

 About Casa Vicens

-Antoni Gaudi’s incredible Casa Vicens in the Gràcia neighbourhood of Barcelona.
-Completed in 1885, Casa Vicens marked the start of Gaudí's incredible career and also served as an important milestone in the development of modernist architecture.
-Casa Vicens includes a distinctive blend of Moorish, Gothic, and Art Nouveau elements and like his other properties, again shows Gaudí's unique style.
+It served as an important milestone in the development of modernist architecture and includes a blend of Moorish, Gothic, and Art Nouveau elements and like his other properties, shows his unique style.

-Gaudí drew inspiration from a variety of sources for Casa Vicens.
-The design of the building incorporates elements of traditional Catalan architecture, as well as influences from Islamic art and Japanese design.
+Gaudí drew inspiration from different sources for Casa Vicens and it includes elements of traditional Catalan architecture, as well as influences from Islamic art and Japanese design.

-The façade is covered with intricate ceramic tiles, colourful mosaics, and ornamental ironwork, all of which create a visually stunning and unique exterior and something that Gaudi went on to use in multiple of his properties such as Casa Milà - La Pedrera and Casa Batlló.
+The façade is covered with intricate ceramic tiles, colourful mosaics, and ornamental ironwork, all of which creates a visually stunning and unique exterior.
+Something that Gaudi went on to use in other properties including Casa Milà - La Pedrera and Casa Batlló, both also in Barcelona.

-In 1925 Casa Vicens had an extension built that was designed by Joan Baptista Serra de Martinez, and then later on the garden that now surrounds the property.
+Casa Vicens had an extension built in 1925 that was designed by Joan Baptista Serra de Martinez, and then later on the garden that now surrounds the property was added.

 Useful Information About Casa Vicens